VNI0XPVT/vibe-tune/README.md

 - 📱 Fully responsive design
 - 🎨 Modern UI with smooth animations
 - 📚 Album and playlist management
-- ⚡ Fast performance with React Vite
 - 🛠 Type-safe development with TypeScript
-- 🎨 Utility-first CSS with Tailwind

 ## 🛠 Technologies Used